rachayita/OpsNotes/rust/rust.md

   - but they have to import each one by name
   - `use super::*;` only imports items that are marked pub

+## TODO
-- methods are also known as associated functions, since they’re associated with a specific type
+- methods are also known as associated functions,
+  - since they’re associated with a specific type
   - opposite of an associated function is a free function
     - one that is not defined as an impl block’s item
 - ref is checked at compile time while RefCell at runtime(panic)
 - the trait itself must be in scope, otherwise, all its methods are hidden
-- use statics for larger amounts of data, or any time you'll need to borrow a reference to the constant value . statics can be marked mut but not thread-safe
+- use statics for larger amounts of data, or borrow a reference to the constant value . statics can be marked mut but not thread-safe
 - `use` and `extern` crate declarations are items too
   - even though they are just aliases, they can be pub
 - to attach an attribute to a whole crate:
-  - add it at the top of main.rs or lib.rs file, before any items, and write #! instead of #
+  - add it at the top of main.rs or lib.rs file,
+    - before any items,
+    - write #! instead of #
 - `assert_eq!(v1, v2)` is just like `assert!(v1 == v2)`
   - except that if the assertion fails, the error message shows both values
-- use `debug_assert!()` and `debug_assert_eq!()` for assertions that are checked only in debug builds
+- `debug_assert!()` and `debug_assert_eq!()`  are checked only in debug builds
 - to test error cases, add the `#[should_panic]` attribute
 - `String` uses a `Vec<u8>` internally to hold its text
   - so String need not implement Drop itself
   - it lets its Vec take care of freeing the characters
-- If a type implements `Drop`, it cannot implement `Copy` trait
+- if a type implements `Drop`, it cannot implement `Copy` trait,
-  - rule of thumb, any type that needs to do something special when a value is dropped cannot be `Copy`
-- enums are sized
+- enums are `Sized`
-  - no matter which variant is actually present, an enum always occupies enough space to hold its largest variant
+  - whichever variant is present,
+    - enum always occupies enough space to hold its largest variant
 - a `Vec<T>` owns a heap-allocated buffer whose size can vary
   - the Vec value itself is a pointer to the buffer
   - its capacity, and its length, so Vec<T> is a sized type
-- by default, struct and enum types are not `Copy`, but you can implement `Copy` on them also
+- by default, struct and enum types are not `Copy`,
+  - can implement `Copy` on them also
 - rust does deref coercion when it finds types and trait implementations in three cases:
    * From &T to &U when T: Deref<Target=U>
    * From &mut T to &mut U when T: DerefMut<Target=U>
    * From &mut T to &U when T: Deref<Target=U>
 - rust doesn’t try deref coercions to satisfy type variable bounds
 - orphan rule: external traits cannot be implemented on external types
     * crate A defines a public trait T
     * crate B defines a public struct S